chenxingqiang/secret-learn/doc/developers/advanced_installation.rst

 .. |PythonMinVersion| replace:: 3.10

 ==================================================
-Installing the development version of jax-sklearn
+Installing the development version of secret-learn
 ==================================================

-This section introduces how to install the **main branch** of jax-sklearn.
+This section introduces how to install the **main branch** of secret-learn.
 This can be done by either installing a nightly build or building from source.

 .. _install_nightly_builds: